 Check out your bank statement regularly

-Yeah we don’t do that often enough.
-As mentioned in previous posts, it can make a big difference having an app like 22seven where you can see where your money is going – maybe you have a zero balance and your debit orders are bouncing!
-Being in the know can stop you paying unnecessary charges and help you discover fraud early on.
+Yeah, we don’t do that often enough.
+As mentioned in previous posts, it can make a big difference to have an app like 22seven where you can see where your money is going – maybe you have a zero balance and your debit orders are bouncing!
+Being in the know can stop you from paying unnecessary charges and help you discover fraud early on.

 Fix it, don’t replace it

 My wife’s phone’s screen broke.
 It didn’t just break, it shattered.
 But it’s still working, Why not get the screen replaced?
-Your jeans have a tear in it – do you really need a new jean?
+Your jeans have a tear in them – do you really need new jeans?
 Why not get your mom or someone to mend it for you?

 Call the bank for an interest rate decrease

 Yeah, I did this – and FNB actually negotiated the rate down for me.
 Come on, give them a call!